Western Academic Leadership Forum Sidebar

 by Peter C. Brown and Henry L. Roediger III

 Knocking at the College Door: Projections of High School Graduates

 Kay Hulstrom serves as WICHE’s associate director of operations and academic leadership initiatives.
-She works on a variety of projects including Interstate Passport®, the Western Academic Leadership Forum, and the Western Alliance of Community College Academic Leaders.
+She works on a variety of projects including the Western Academic Leadership Academy, the Western Academic Leadership Forum, and the Western Alliance of Community College Academic Leaders.
 The latter two are membership organizations for the chief academic officers of WICHE-region two and four-year institutions and system offices.
 She holds a B.S. in finance from Colorado State University.